Lewis Goldberg: Academic career

 In 1974 he was a Fulbright professor again, at Istanbul University in Turkey.
 From 1980 to 1986 he served as a consultant in the Intelligence Division of the United States Secret Service.
 He was a fellow at the Netherlands Institute for Advanced Study from 1981 to 1982.

 Goldberg has published more than 100 research articles.
 He has also earned three lifetime achievement awards: the Jack Block Award for outstanding contributions to personality research from the Society for Personality and Social Psychology (SPSP) (2006), the Saul Sells Award for outstanding contributions to multivariate research from the Society of Multivariate Experimental Psychology (SMEP) (2006), and most recently the Bruno Klopfer Award for outstanding contributions to personality assessment from the Society for Personality Assessment (SPA) (2009).

-Personality Structure and Measurement
+Personality structure and measurement

 Throughout his career, Goldberg has made substantial contributions to the measurement of personality.
 His early work examined the multidimensional structure of adjectival descriptors sampled from prior lexical work of Norman.
 This was an important contribution suggesting that the "Big Five" factors of peer ratings could be identified in adjectives representing a sample of the lexicon.
-Subsequent work on the lexical hypothesis, in collaboration with two prominent Dutch scholars, suggested that the structure could be seen as a set of circumplexes embedded in five dimensional space.
+Subsequent work on the lexical hypothesis, in collaboration with two prominent Dutch scholars, suggested that the structure could be seen as a set of circumplexes embedded in five dimensional spaces.
+Goldberg also did a study on act-frequency signatures of the “Big Five” and how much in our incidental or everyday behavior that we show signature behavior pertaining to the “Big Five.”
+These five aspects showed up numerous times during the reported study and this shows that we exhibit behavioral signatures of the “Big Five,” those being extraversion, agreeableness, conscientiousness, emotional stability, and intellect.
+This is important as Goldberg's research may help enrich our understanding of our everyday mundane actions and how our personality affects it.